vmmunoza/Gasless-USDT0-Flow/README.md

 ---

-Once both services are running, head to the React UI, fill in a recipient and amount, sign the MetaMask prompt, and watch the USD₮0 move—all without you holding any FLR!
+Once both services are running, head to the React UI, fill in a recipient and amount, sign the MetaMask prompt, and watch the USD₮0 move—all without the user holding any FLR.

+You can visit the complete documentation section at the [Flare Dev Hub](https://dev.flare.network/network/guides/gasless-usdt0-transfers)